 221. The treatment of manures typically involves a one-step operation to improve the properties of the manure.
 Expected effects include: the improvement of the fluid properties (by adding water or by separating solids); the stabilization of volatile nutrients (by acidification); and a reduction in odour nuisance (for example, aeration).
 Single-stage treatment of manures is typically applied on farms in the proximity of livestock buildings.
 The mass and ingredients of manures are not, or are only slightly, changed by treatment systems.

-222. The processing of manures generally describes more complex and multi-step processes, which are used specifically to produce new products; for example, higher nutrient content, lower water content, free of undesirable odours and hygienically safe.
+222. The processing of manures generally describes more complex and multi-step processes, which are used specifically to produce new products.
+Such products may have higher nutrient content, lower water content, free of undesirable odours and hygienically safe.
 In most cases, manure processing is used to produce marketable products that can be used as fertilizers and soil conditioners, as well as secondary raw materials (for example, fibres).
 Manure processing technologies may either be located on farms or operated as central/decentral plants.

 223. Manure treatment and processing always come at a cost, both in economic, energy and environmental terms, so the simplest option fulfilling the goal(s) should always be the priority option: